-We will be more than happy to be associated as programming partners.
-However, we are an educational initiative that runs on a tight budget and hence we cannot provide any monetary sponsorship.
-Sponsorship in kind can be provided by hosting the contest on our platform for free.
-The entire monitoring of the infrastructure and online support during the contest will be provided by our team.
-If the contest is hosted on our platform, we can also provide CodeChef Laddus to winners of the contest which can be reedemed on the Goodie site.
+We will be more than happy to be associated with Colleges, Universities and Schools as programming partners.
+The entire monitoring of the infrastructure and online support before and during the contest will be provided by our team at zero cost.
+We can also provide CodeChef Laddus to winners of the contest which can be redeemed on the Goodies site.

 Association with Corporates

 Businesses can use our platform for various purposes like campus/lateral hiring, internal employee engagement, branding, employee re-skill programs etc. To know more about our offerings to businesses, visit:https://business.codechef.com.